shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

 https://ad.doubleclick.net/adi/N5364.Ivillage.com/B2965815.5;sz=728x90;click=${CLICK_URL};ord=${CACHEBUSTER}?
 ```

 Here "click" is the DoubleClick variable for accepting external click URLs.
-When the full URL string above is passed from Xandr to the user's browser, the impression bus
+When the full URL string above is passed from Microsoft Advertising to the user's browser, the impression bus
-will replace `${CLICK_URL}` with the actual click Xandr URL, which is easily identified by the large number of capital A's present in the string.
-The Xandr click URL will look something like this:
+will replace `${CLICK_URL}` with the actual click Microsoft Advertising URL, which is easily identified by the large number of capital A's present in the string.
+The Microsoft Advertising click URL will look something like this:

 ```
 https://nym1-ib.adnxs.com/click2?AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA__________-No5xOAAAAAAEAAAAAAAAAAAAAAAAAAABd8gsAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAQAAAAAAAAEAcAsHNwAAAAA./clickenc=